Radiation and Laser Safety

 X-ray Safety Training and Refresher

 Operators of radiation-producing equipment (x-ray machines) are required to take an x-ray safety course.
 This course is available online.
 Please contact the Radiation Safety Officer at ext.
 3573 to proceed.
-X-ray users should review the course X-ray Safety Training Course at least annually.
+X-ray users should review the course X-ray Safety Training Course PDF version Text only version

 Site Specific Laboratory Safety Training